jagotu/BACIL/thesis_text/thesis_text.md

 }
 ```

 One factor to keep in mind is that to follow the standard, the state transitions are coupled with widening or narrowing operations.
-For example, according to ECMA-335 _I.12.1 Supported data types_ "Short numeric values (int8, int16, unsigned int8, and unsigned int16) are widened when loaded and narrowed when stored.".
-We also need to perform our own housekeeping because we store all primitives in a flat `long[]`.
+For example, according to ECMA-335 _I.12.1 Supported data types_ "Short numeric values (int8, int16, unsigned int8, and unsigned int16) are widened when loaded and narrowed when stored.".We also need to perform our own housekeeping because we store all primitives in a flat `long[]`.
 Each class representing a primitive implements its own widening and narrowing as necessary.

 ### CompilationFinal annotation

-As explained in [Partial Evaluation](#partial-evaluation), one of the key parts is separating inputs into two sets - dynamic inputs and static inputs.
-Java's `final` keyword is therefore integral for achieving performance as it guarantees that the variable will be considered as a static input.
+As explained in [Partial Evaluation](#partial-evaluation), one of the key decisions is separating inputs into two sets - dynamic inputs and static inputs.
+Java's `final` keyword is therefore integral for achieving performance, as it guarantees that the variable will be considered a static input.

-An additional issue is that for arrays, marking them as `final` only means that the reference to the array doesn't change, while the contents of the array can change freely.
-The solution to this issue is the `CompilerDirectives.CompilationFinal`, which can mark arrays such that the compiler considers reads with a constant index as constants.
+There is an issue that, for arrays, marking them as `final` only means that the reference to the array doesn't change, while the contents of the array can change freely.
+The solution is the `CompilerDirectives.CompilationFinal` annotation, which can mark arrays such that the compiler considers reads with a constant index as constants.
 Unlike the built-in `final` keyword, the compiler cannot actually enforce that no writes happen to the array.
 It is the responsibility of the implementation to always invalidate the current compilation when modifying a `CompilationFinal` array.

 ## Debugging performance issues

-To achieve high performance, it is necessary to be able to debug performance issues.
-Unfortunately, traditional methods (like sampling) don't provide the necessary insight for outputs of Graal compilation - during partial evaluation, the code is too transformed for these methods to properly work.
-A single instruction can possibly be the result of partial evaluation of several different methods and as such cannot be properly attributed to one.
+To achieve high performance, the ability to debug performance issues is necessary.
+Unfortunately, traditional methods (like sampling) don't provide the required insight for outputs of Graal compilation - during partial evaluation, the code gets transformed too much for these methods to work properly.
+A single instruction can result from a partial evaluation of several methods and, as such, cannot be attributed properly to one.

 Internally, the Graal compiler represents the code during compilation in graphs.
 The various optimization phases are then transformations on these graphs.
 Graal allows to dump the current graph in various stages of the compilation pipeline by using the `graal.Dump` VM argument.
 These graphs are key to understanding results of the partial evaluation, mainly which code was eliminated (by constant folding) and which remained.
-For our analysis, the "After TruffleTier" phase is most important, which reflects the graph after partial evaluation.
+For our analysis, the "After TruffleTier" phase is the most important, as it reflects the graph state after partial evaluation.

 The official tool for analyzing these graphs is the [Ideal Graph Visualizer](https://www.graalvm.org/22.1/tools/igv/).
-However, obtaining it requires "accepting the Oracle Technology Network Developer License", which contains strict limitations for allowed use.
-As such, we don't consider the tool suitable for general use, as using it during development may limit the future uses of the project.
+However, getting it requires "accepting the Oracle Technology Network Developer License", which contains strict limitations for allowed use.
+We don't consider the tool suitable for general use, as using it during development may limit the future uses of the project.

-Fortunately, an MIT licensed opensource project [Seafoam](https://github.com/Shopify/seafoam) provides all the necessary functionality and will be used exclusively in this work.
+Fortunately, an MIT licensed open source project [Seafoam](https://github.com/Shopify/seafoam) provides all the necessary functionality.
+Compilation graphs in this work were all generated by Seafoam.

-The most common issue we hit when analyzing those graphs was that a piece of code we thought would be eliminated by partial evaluation was still included in the compilation - we designed it to be optimized out, but from the view of the compiler it couldn't be.
+The most common issue we hit when analyzing those graphs was that a piece of code we expected to be eliminated by partial evaluation was still included in the compilation - we designed it to be optimized out, but from the view of the compiler it couldn't be.
 To debug these issues, we used the `CompilerAsserts.partialEvaluationConstant` method.
 It allows us to express our belief that something should be a partial evaluation constant to the compiler and get an error message with detailed information about the compiler's view of the expression when it's not.

 ### Case study